jorio/rsrcdump/README.md

 | STR#                               | Array of UTF-8 strings (stored in index.json)             |
 | Other resource types               | Hex dump or [structured JSON](#struct)                    |

+You can also use rsrcdump to [create a resource fork from JSON input](#create), enabling you to edit resource forks on a modern setup without fiddling with ResEdit.

 ## Requirements